ghfbsd/deroff/README.md

 ### Notes

-* The Makefile is rewritten.
+* Rewrote the Makefile.

-* The man page was modified to reflect changed behavior.
+* Modified the man page to reflect changed behavior.

 ### Bug fixes

-* The .ig request is handled properly.
+* Handles the .ig request properly.

-* Ignore troff requests in block text.
+* Ignores troff requests in block text.
 Request processing should be incorporated into the general request handling framework, but the present code lacks generality.